 My son started looking at perma culture ideas.
 “Hey Dad, I was thinking about building a Hugelkulture bed.
 You put in logs that are loaded with mycelium and plant in them.
 You don’t ever need to water.”
 “That’s interesting,” I said, “but you don’t have any room for something like that.”
-“No, but you do.”
+“No, but YOU do.”
 That’s true and I’m always game for trying out a new idea.
 My son has helped me so much.
 He installed my solar projects, roofed my house and shop, and repaired a bunch of rotten siding on the house.
 Why NOT try this out?
 I’ve got lots of rotting logs too.

 Pick and shovel work.
 I don’t think I’ll go down any deeper because I’ll hit water at this time of year.